Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 - Added a filtering field on the perk list of the dice sheet editor
 - Made the interaction collision of the waypoint slightly thicker, allowing to burry it under something and still be able to interact with it.
 - Fixed the character being tilted at the exit of a waypoint, when the waypoint itself was tilted.

+## 2.1.58
+- Added `Enable EQS Placement [Experimental]` setting to the Waypoint Server settings.
+When enabled, waypoint destination will take into account collision overlap and try to find a suitable teleport location around the pad while remaining as close as possible to it.
+In case the system cannot find a suitable spot, it will revert to the default destination behavior.
+This in turn will add overhead to the warping mechanic as the server has to check for collisions, but performance hit should hopefully be minimal.